-As we transition networking to ITS, you can no longer expect pre-activation of all wired data jacks: additional activations of existing jacks can be requested from ITS at no charge (if needed, new wiring must be requested and paid for from ITS by the requesting department).
+As we transition networking to ITS, you can no longer expect pre-activation of all wired data jacks: additional activations of existing jacks can be requested from ITS at no charge (just have your IT person VERIFY that the jack is inactive, and then submit a HELPSU request to have the jack activated).
+If needed, new wiring must be requested and paid for from ITS by the requesting department (this would be done by the departmental IT Contact [the person authorized to place orders in the OrderIT system]).
 Local network switches/hubs are NOT permitted.

 All devices used on the network must be registered for both wired and/or wireless network access, and must utilize the campus DHCP servers to obtain an address.
 (Wired fixed addresses are reserved; roaming and wireless addresses are dynamically assigned.)

 The exception to the standard registration is provided for Wireless Guests.
 Additionally, the Stanford Visitor network is available in some locations: it requires no pre-authorization or registration.